ChorusOne/opus-pool-sdk/book/docs/classes/OpusPool/Methods/getUnstakeQueueForVault.md

 Retrieves the unstake queue for a vault, including the user's position in the queue and shares waiting to be unstaked

+After initiating an unstake request using the `buildUnstakeTransaction` method, assets are placed into an unstake queue.

+The `getUnstakeQueueForVault` method allows users to query the queue to check the current state of their unstake requests, including their position in the queue, the amount of shares that are pending unstaking, the date and time of the request, and whether the assets are withdrawable.

+To prepare the transaction for withdrawing these assets, use the `buildWithdrawUnstakedTransaction` method.

 #### Parameters

 | Name | Type | Description |